marciotenorio/knowledge/fundamentals/ds-algo/ds-algo.md

 - Array -> Uniform data type and sequential || Struct -> not homogeneous data block

+- Union -> Em C eles existe e são uma maneira de economizar memória.
+Se você tem uma struct insumo com dois
+campos: double volume e int peso.
+Você so guarda uma por insumo (liquido volume, outros é peso), então uma maneira de economizar é usar union pros dois por que ai ele aloca pro maior e quando um for preenchido o outro não será acessível e vice-versa.
+Lembrar de resposta do stackoverflow.
+- Memoization - expensive functional calls turned into pure functions (no side effects and always same output for a given input).
+You can use a hashmap, for example.
+- Análise empirica e análise matemática de algoritmos.

-### Asymptotic Analysis
+# Asymptotic Analysis

-It's a mathematical approach based on limits to define an algorithm's complexity.
+It's a mathematical approach based on limits to define complexity and space of algorithm's.
+Asymptotic means "for all enough large values".

+## Complexity

 Premises:

-> The execution time of an algorithm is the: cost to execute one instruction and the number of times of her are executed.
+> The execution time of an algorithm is the: cost to execute one instruction and the number
+> of times of her are executed.
 >
 >  "Simple" instruction have constant execution time.
+>
+> The dominant term in a polynomial will determine your complexity.

 Some notations: